florianhartung/wasm-for-plugin-systems/work/main.typ

   Finally, as a proof of concept, a Wasm-based plugin system is developed for an existing text editor project to provide a better insight into the current state of the rapidly evolving Wasm ecosystem.

   // Results
-  The technology comparison shows that none of the selected existing plugin system technologies stands out across five defined criteria.
+  The technology comparison shows that none of the selected existing plugin system technologies stands out across all five defined criteria.
-  Wasm, however, matches or exceeds all other technologies in three of the five criteria, falling short only to native machine code-based plugin systems.
+  Wasm, however, matches or exceeds all other technologies in three of the five criteria, falling short only to native machine code-based plugin systems for the other two.
-  A basic Wasm plugin system was implemented for the Helix text editor, demonstrating Wasm's real-world viability with only minor challenges.
+  A basic Wasm plugin system was implemented for the Helix text editor, demonstrating Wasm's real-world viability with only minor challenges faced.

   // Discussion
-  Improvements to the technology comparison are identified, including the need for a wider range of technologies and criteria, and also quantitative evaluation.
+  Improvements to the technology comparison are identified, including the need for a wider range of technologies and criteria, but also quantitative evaluation.
   The results suggest that Wasm is a promising foundational technology for plugin systems.
   It continues to be improved by new proposals and new emerging projects such as the WebAssembly Component Model, further strengthening its viability.
 ]